ibm-mas/gitops/docs/configtoinstances.md

 The Account Root Application
 -------------------------------------------------------------------------------

 It begins with the **Account Root Application**.
 This is created directly on the cluster running ArgoCD.
-It serves as the "entrypoint" to the MAS Gitops Helm Charts and is where several key pieces of global configuration values are provided.
+It serves as the "entrypoint" to the MAS GitOps Helm Charts and is where several key pieces of global configuration values are provided.

 The manifest for the **Account Root Application** in our example is shown in the snippet below.
 The account ID, source repo, config (aka "generator") repo are configured here.